Ito-Matsuda/Matlab-things/README.md

 # Matlab-things
-Pls no this is for CISC 271
+Pls no this is for CISC 271 (I just wanted to back it up)

 Description of Assignment